modular-magician/terraform-provider-google-beta/website/docs/r/ces_agent.html.markdown

   Whether the callback is disabled.
 Disabled callbacks are ignored by the agent.

+* `proactive_execution_enabled` -
+  (Optional)
+  If enabled, the callback will also be executed on intermediate model outputs.
+This setting only affects after model callback.

 * `python_code` -
   (Required)
   The python code to execute for the callback.